gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 and ingest items into the Digital Archive.
 Subsequent sections in this documentation describe those processes and tools.

 #### Transferability
-The accessioning process must be such that responsibility for accessioning and the Digital Archive can be transferred to a new archivist with minimal dependence on tribal knowledge, that is, unwritten knowledge that resides only in the minds of a few individuals.
+The accessioning process must be such that responsibility for accessioning and the Digital Archive can be transferred to a new archivist with minimal dependence on institutional knowledge that resides only in the minds of a few individuals.

 ---